Aliases for ALOXE3 Gene

 ALOXE3 (Arachidonate Lipoxygenase 3) is a Protein Coding gene.
-Diseases associated with ALOXE3 include ichthyosis, congenital, autosomal recessive 3 and aloxe3-related autosomal recessive congenital ichthyosis.
+Diseases associated with ALOXE3 include Ichthyosis, Congenital, Autosomal Recessive 3 and Autosomal Recessive Congenital Ichthyosis.
 Among its related pathways are Prostaglandin 2 biosynthesis and metabolism FM.
-GO annotations related to this gene include iron ion binding and hepoxilin A3 synthase activity.
-An important paralog of this gene is ALOX12.
+Gene Ontology (GO) annotations related to this gene include iron ion binding and oxidoreductase activity, acting on single donors with incorporation of molecular oxygen, incorporation of two atoms of oxygen.
+An important paralog of this gene is ALOX15B.

-Non-heme iron-containing lipoxygenase which is atypical in that it displays a prominent hydroperoxide isomerase activity and a reduced dioxygenase activity compared to other lipoxygenases.
-The hydroperoxide isomerase activity catalyzes the isomerization of hydroperoxides, derived from arachidonic and linoleic acid by ALOX12B, into hepoxilin-type epoxyalcohols.
-The dioxygenase activity requires a step of activation of the enzyme by molecular oxygen.
-In presence of oxygen, oxygenates polyunsaturated fatty acids, including arachidonic acid, to produce fatty acid hydroperoxides.
-In the skin, acts downstream of ALOX12B on the linoleate moiety of esterified omega-hydroxyacyl-sphingosine (EOS) ceramides to produce an epoxy-ketone derivative, a crucial step in the conjugation of omega-hydroxyceramide to membrane proteins.
-Therefore plays a crucial role in the synthesis of corneocytes lipid envelope and the establishment of the skin barrier to water loss.
-In parallel, it may have a signaling function in barrier formation through the production of hepoxilins metabolites.
-Plays also a role in adipocyte differentiation through hepoxilin A3 and hepoxilin B3 production which in turn activate PPARG.
-Through the production of hepoxilins in the spinal cord, it may regulate inflammatory tactile allodynia.
+Non-heme iron-containing lipoxygenase which is atypical in that it displays a prominent hydroperoxide isomerase activity and a reduced lipoxygenases activity (PubMed:12881489, PubMed:17045234, PubMed:20921226, PubMed:20923767).
+The hydroperoxide isomerase activity catalyzes the isomerization of hydroperoxides, derived from arachidonic and linoleic acid by ALOX12B, into hepoxilin-type epoxyalcohols and ketones (PubMed:12881489, PubMed:17045234, PubMed:20923767).
+In presence of oxygen, oxygenates polyunsaturated fatty acids, including arachidonic acid, to produce fatty acid hydroperoxides (PubMed:20921226).
+In the skin, acts downstream of ALOX12B on the linoleate moiety of esterified omega-hydroxyacyl-sphingosine (EOS) ceramides to produce an epoxy-ketone derivative, a crucial step in the conjugation of omega-hydroxyceramide to membrane proteins (PubMed:21558561).
+Therefore plays a crucial role in the synthesis of corneocytes lipid envelope and the establishment of the skin barrier to water loss (PubMed:21558561).
+In parallel, it may have a signaling function in barrier formation through the production of hepoxilins metabolites (PubMed:21558561).
+Plays also a role in adipocyte differentiation through hepoxilin A3 and hepoxilin B3 production which in turn activate PPARG (By similarity).
+Through the production of hepoxilins in the spinal cord, it may regulate inflammatory tactile allodynia (By similarity).